 Citronella grass is one of the most effective natural ways to repel mosquitoes.
 Not just mosquitoes, but it also works on many other insects and pests.
 Various natural and even chemical insect repellent products use citronella as an ingredient.

 But, it’s not just an efficient mosquito-repelling tool.
 Citronella grass also looks great in any home or garden.
 So, here are tips on how you can plant, grow, and take care of citronella grass in your garden.

-Besides citronella grass being successful at repelling mosquitoes and insects, it has other valuable features.
-Citronella grass is a great ingredient in medicine, as it relieves migraines, tension, and even depression.
-Not only that, citronella oil can be a great help when trying to reduce fever or as a muscle relaxer.
+Besides being successful at repelling mosquitoes and insects, citronella has additional valuable features.
+Citronella grass is a great ingredient in medicine as it relieves migraines, tension, and even depression.
+Not only that, citronella oil can help when trying to reduce fever or as a muscle relaxer.

-The citronella plants can be placed in direct sunlight and are tolerable to it.
-But they do prefer and will grow better in a slightly shaded area, which receives six to eight hours of sunlight per day.
-So, even if you are growing the citronella plant indoors, you should make sure that the sun rays can reach the plant every day, or as often as possible.
+You can place citronella plants in direct sunlight, which they will tolerate.
+But they do prefer and will grow better in a slightly shaded area with six to eight hours of sunlight per day.
+So, even if you’re growing your citronella plant indoors, you should make sure that the sun can reach the plant every day or as often as possible.

-As citronella grass naturally is found in humid regions it requires a lot of water.
+As citronella grass is naturally found in humid regions, it requires a lot of water.